dinarcon/troubleshooting-demo/SOLUTIONS.md

 mv web/modules/custom/hello_world/hello_world.permissions.yaml web/modules/custom/hello_world/hello_world.permissions.yml
 ```

 Make sure the `hello_world` world module is enabled.
-You should see the new `Example permission` in the permissions page.
+You should see the new `Hello world allowed` in the permissions page.